- "There is a problem with Adobe Acrobat/Reader" error indicates a problem either with the Adobe app or with the browser.

 4. Activate Acrobat Reader add-on

-- Open the Tools menu in IE > select Manage Add-ons
+- Open the Tools menu in IE and select Manage Add-ons.

-- Select Adobe PDF Reader from the list > choose Enable
+- Select Adobe PDF Reader from the list and choose Enable.

 - Click Close and check to see if it fixed the issue.

 5. Remove all previous Acrobat Reader versions